fboes/broilerplate/README.md

 Broilerplate
 ================

-A boilerplate with SASS & JS.
+A boilerplate with SASS, JS & Vagrant.
 It serves the following goodness on a shiny plate:

 * SASS
 * jQuery Plugin builder